kevin1158/Crime_Analytics_MachineLearning/README.md

 3. Feature Engineering:
  - Data Transformation: Applied techniques such as one-hot encoding.
 4. Machine Learning and Predictive Modeling:
- - Regression Analysis: Implemented regression models to identify key predictors of crime and estimate future occurrences.
+ - Regression Analysis: Implemented classification models to identify key predictors of crime and estimate future occurrences.
- - Model Validation: Ensured the robustness and accuracy of our predictions through rigorous validation techniques.
+ - Model Validation: Validated by using metrics such as accuracy, recall, precision , f1 score and confusion matrix.

 🔧 Tools & Technologies:
-- Programming Languages and Libraries: Python, Pandas, NumPy, Matplotlib, Seaborn, Plotly
+- Programming Languages and Libraries: Python, Pandas, NumPy, Matplotlib, Seaborn
-- Machine Learning Models: SARIMAX, Prophet, various regression models
+- Machine Learning Models: Linear Regression(Lasso & Ridge), Random Forest, KNN.
 - Visualization: Created detailed visualizations to effectively communicate our findings.

-🚀 Impact:
+Impact:
-We believe that our analysis not only sheds light on the current state of crime in Los Angeles but also provides predictive insights that can help law enforcement agencies in resource allocation and strategic planning.
-By understanding when and where crimes are most likely to occur, agencies can take proactive measures to prevent crime, thereby enhancing public safety.
+- Based on the results, Logistic Regression performs better than other models in terms of accuracy.
+- This model can be used by police department for allocating forces as required on monthly basis, thereby increasing public safety.